eliasmagn/postmarketOS_kiauh/roadmap.md

 - ✅ Provide an apk-aware crowsnest deployment that renders config templates and installs an OpenRC service so Fluidd/Mainsail webcams stream on postmarketOS.
 - ✅ Offer optional WireGuard provisioning so remote access can ride an encrypted tunnel alongside the nftables automation.
 - ✅ Pause spinner-driven loading messages whenever sudo interactions are required so update prompts stay visible to the user.
+- ✅ Point the self-update routine at the postmarketOS community fork by default while keeping an escape hatch for personal forks via `KIAUH_REPO_URL`.
 - Automate KlipperScreen smoke tests on representative postmarketOS handsets/tablets to validate display heuristics after each release.
 - Collect tester feedback and grow the public compatibility matrix with device-specific init/display notes.